-Rarely do ground troops follow up the "combat sorties" to determine exactly what structures have been hit and who have be who has been killed or in wounded, because or the eirstance; statistics are based mostly on pilot's estimates and not by confirmed evidence on the ground.
+Rarely do ground troops follow up the "combat sorties" to determine exactly that structures have been hit and who have to who has been killed or inj wounded, because or the circumstees; statistics are based mostly on pilot's estimates and not by confirmed evidence on the ground.

-These missions are extracted exceptionally more difficult than strikes against the "death zone" are strongly Viet Cong manimumaraxamaxx stronghold areas, which contain the sparsest of civilian population, except for the members of the Viet Cong families.
-The "combat sorties" are launched against small Viet Cong guerrilla bands, who edd easily and readily mingle with the civilian population.
+These missions are extract as exceptionally more difficult then strikes against the "death sone" areas here easy Viet Cong maken areas atronghold areas, which contain the sparsest of civilian population, except for the members of the Viet Cong femilies.
+The "combat sorties" are launched against small Viet Cong guerrilla bands, who easily and readily mingle with the civilian population.

-The problems of the "combat sorties" mirror the most pressing deepe air-page 6
+The problems of the "combat sorties" mirror the most pressing contract to the second